 Carpal tunnel release is a surgery used to treat and potentially heal the painful

-diabetes, thyroid disease, and rheumatoid arthritis.
+to pregnancy, diabetes, thyroid disease, and rheumatoid arthritis.

 The median nerve and tendons that allow your fingers to move pass through a narrow